 Our work with financial professionals reveals three widely used approaches to ETF implementation

 In discussing portfolio construction with advisors, we find that there are generally three implementation approaches: mostly active, partially passive, and mostly passive.3

 Over the past 20-plus years, ETFs have grown in both variety and assets under management, and today they represent a key component of many investor portfolios.
-Most financial advisors recommend a blend of active and passive strategies when constructing portfolios for their clients, a sentiment echoed by our own view and that of the asset allocation team responsible for managing some of the largest asset allocation funds in the industry.
-When discussing specific portfolio construction ideas with financial advisors, we find that they implement ETFs in one of three distinct ways: to achieve tactical exposure, as part of the core market exposure, or as the main market exposure.
+Most financial professionals recommend a blend of active and passive strategies when constructing portfolios for their clients, a sentiment echoed by our own view and that of the asset allocation team responsible for managing some of the largest asset allocation funds in the industry.
+When discussing specific portfolio construction ideas with financial professionals, we find that they implement ETFs in one of three distinct ways: to achieve tactical exposure, as part of the core market exposure, or as the main market exposure.

 1 Morningstar strategic beta definition, 2018.
 2 “2018 Trends in Investing Survey,“ Financial Planning Association, Research and Practice Institute, Journal of Financial Planning, 2018.
 3 Manulife Investment Management, 2018.